This Cape Winelands Guide to the Cape Wine Routes in South Africa will describe the best routes and Cape Winelands accommodation options.

 With vines rising up the slopes at the back of Table Mountain, this fertile valley was one of the first to be cultivated in the late 1600's.
 Famous for sweet wines, there are 6 wineries.

 Cape Point Wine Route

-Situated in the Tygerberg Hills, this Cape wine route is located amongst rolling countryside north of Cape Town.
+Situated in the Tygerberg Hills (reached within 30 minutes), this Cape wine route is located amongst rolling countryside north of Cape Town.

 - Greater Simonsberg

 - Stellenbosch Berg

 Discover Stellenbosch Guide

 The Paarl Wine Route (reached within 45 minutes) accommodates the large international wine companies and smaller individual producers which together offer great diversity.
 Up to 50 grape producers and winemakers as well Cape Winelands country hotels, lodges, and bed & breakfasts are clustered around the historic town of Paarl.
 Visitors will also find excellent restaurants and activities.